The Joke (song): Critical reception

 The Joke was widely acclaimed by music critics, with major praise going for its melody and the subject matter in its lyrics.
 Magazine American Songwriter called the track's intensity "mind-blowing", and dubbed it "a true masterpiece".
 NPR lauded the single as "A country-rock aria dedicated to the delicate boys and striving girls born into — and, Carlile insists, destined to triumph over — this divisive time."
 Rolling Stone called the track an "anthemic ballad", and The A.V.
 Club described it as "a beacon of hope for those discouraged by today's political climate".
 Said Slant, "The song's chorus explodes with catharsis, big emotions that are earned by Carlile's storytelling but driven home by the cinematic arrangement."
 Billboard and American Songwriter ranked the song number three and number one, respectively, on their lists of the 10 greatest Brandi Carlile songs.
+Rolling Stone included it as #15 on its list of the most inspirational LGBTQ songs of all time, and at #195 on its 200 Greatest Country Songs of All Time ranking.

 Accolades

 On December 7, 2018, the nominations for the 61st Annual Grammy Awards were revealed.
 "The Joke" was nominated in four categories, including Record of the Year and Song of the Year.
 Carlile was nominated for six awards total, making her the most nominated woman of 2019's ceremony.
 "The Joke" won the Grammy awards for Best American Roots Song and Best American Roots Performance.